astrodigger/fanaticANKIT.github.io/README.md

 - 👋 Hi, I’m Ankit Dudi
-- 👀 I’m interested in robotics
-- 🌱 I’m currently a beginner in robotics

 <!---
 fanaticANKIT/fanaticANKIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.